Naive XML Bindings for python¶

 It ships with a code generator for XML Schema definitions and WSDL 1.1 with SOAP 1.1 bindings.
 It produces simple dataclasses with type hints that don’t depend on the library itself in order to reduce the learning curve for users that have to write the binding models manually.

-The included parser is highly optimized and adaptable with 4 available handlers based on native python and lxml.
+The included xml parser and serializer are highly optimized and adaptable with handlers based on native python and lxml.
 The parser configuration offers the ability to skip unknown properties and to process xinclude statements.

 Generate data models for XML Schema 1.0 and 1.1 definitions.